Gauge class

 Name Type Description

-oEvent Layer Specifies an object of Layer type whose value/offset-x/offset-y/rotation-angle has been changed
+oEvent Layer Specifies an object of Layer type whose value/offset-x/offset-y/rotation-angle has been changed.

 Example